CognitiveScale/cortex-code-release/templates/online-prediction/docs/__skillname__/README.md

-### Online Prediction Skill
+# Online Prediction Skill

-Long running Cortex skill serving REST API prediction requests
+Long running Cortex skill serving REST API prediction requests for an example model

 Note:
 > This project assumes a `fast api server` with one endpoint `/invoke` that is run with the Uvicorn python3 binary; you may change to another framework or language.